petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 with faster feedback and shorter iteration cycle time.
-Interactive workflows are great ways to discover ideas, but once a valuable creation has been discovered, it needs to be written down or recorded so it can be reproduced.
+Interactive workflows are great ways to discover ideas, but once a valuable creation has been discovered, it needs to be written down or recorded so it can be reproduced in a batch process.
 The same is true for creating a figure or data transformation.

 This problem is similar to dependency management.
+When working interactively,
-When following an interactive workflow, it's possible to arrive at an output you like while losing track of how you got there.
+it's possible to arrive at an output you like while losing track of how you got there.
 And so here's the challenge:
-How do you allow researchers to experiment with different ideas for data processing or visualization in an interactive way but also get them to "record" what they did so it can be edited and replayed later?
+How do we allow researchers to experiment with different ideas for data processing or visualization in an interactive way but also get them to "record" what they did so it can be edited and replayed later?

-We need to get them to follow the second rule of single button
+Following the second rule of single button reproducibility, we need to get researchers to produce derived artifacts with a project's pipeline before sharing.
-reproducibility:
-Do not share a derived artifact outside the project unless it was created with the project's pipeline.
 It therefore needs to be easier to automate the creation of a figure than it is to simply copy and paste it into some slides and email them out.
 What we need is a pipeline that is easy to create, update, and understand.
 Users need to be able to run something like a Jupyter notebook interactively to explore